 - Add the cream, reserving a tablespoon of it to brush on the tops and mix just until well combined and a soft, shaggy dough is formed.

 - For rustic shortcakes, use an ice cream scoop or a spoon to portion out 1/4 cup mounds of dough and flatten them slightly with the palm of your hand.
 For more biscuit-like shortcakes, gently pat dough out on to lightly floured surface until 3/4″ thick.
 Using a 3″ biscuit cutter, cut out rounds of dough.
 Lightly brush the remaining cream over the mounts of dough.
 Sprinkle a little extra sugar on top, if desired.

-- Bake for 10-15 minutes or until shortcakes are golden and cooked throughout.
+- Bake for about 15 minutes or until shortcakes are golden and cooked throughout.
 Allow to cool on a cooling rack.

 - Preheat the oven to 450 degrees.

 - Toss together the strawberries, sugar, and salt on a baking sheet.
-Roast in the oven for 10-15 minutes or until juices are released and strawberries are fragrant.
+Roast in the oven for 10 minutes or until juices are released and strawberries are fragrant.
 Add two tablespoons of water to the berries and juices and stir with a spatula.
 Allow to cool slightly.

 - In a large bowl, beat the cream cheese until most clumps are smoothed out, about one minute.
 Add the honey and sugar and beat to combine, about one minute.